Anglesey – Active Island

 Anglesey Coastal Path

-The Anglesey Coastal Path allows walkers to access the island’s breath-taking scenery and host of flora and fauna – beaches, dunes, coves, incredible rock formations, harbours, marine and bird conservation areas as well as Stone Age and Celtic burial chambers, a medieval castle, lighthouse and magnificent views of Snowdonia.
+The Anglesey Coastal Path allows walkers to access the island’s breath-taking scenery and host of flora and fauna.
+It encompasses beaches, dunes, coves, incredible rock formations, harbours, marine and bird conservation areas as well as Stone Age and Celtic burial chambers, a medieval castle, lighthouse and magnificent views of Snowdonia.
 It is all part of Anglesey’s Area of Outstanding Natural Beauty (AONB) – the largest in Wales.
 Most of the recently completed 125 mile long Anglesey Coastal Path passes through this AONB, providing walkers with ever-changing scenery and a host of different walks.

 Cartio Mon Go-Karting